Massage Therapy (Certificate)

 Learn More

-Employment of massage therapists is projected to grow 32% from 2020 – 2030, much faster than average for all occupations.
-Massachusetts is one of the top five paying states for massage therapists with the mean wage of $69,790 per year (U.S. Department of Labor — Bureau of Labor Statistics).
+Employment of massage therapists is projected to grow 18% from 2022 – 2032, much faster than average for all occupations.
+Massachusetts mean wage for massage therapists with an annual mean wage of $66,990 (U.S. Department of Labor — Bureau of Labor Statistics).

 • Licensed Massage Therapist